johnnyj2608/OrderUp/README.md

 ## About The Project
 This full-stack web application enables remote food ordering for social adult day cares, allowing kitchen staff to set daily menus and track orders effortlessly.
 It features self-ordering capabilities with schedule-aware menus managed by the staff.

+### Application Features
+- **Meal Recording**: Whenever a user submits their order, their name and meal choices are recorded in the breakfast and lunch sheets.
+- **Menu Management**: The menu can be updated and managed dynamically, allowing kitchen staff to adjust breakfast and lunch options as needed.
+- **Unit Management**: Upon ordering, user units are reduced by one based on their schedule, and their order status is updated to reflect that they have already ordered for the day.
+- **Order History**: A history of all meal selections is maintained for up to 30 days.

 ## Tools and Technologies
 - **Backend:** Node.js with Express for handling server-side logic and API requests.
 - **Frontend:** Bootstrap, HTML/CSS, and JavaScript for creating a responsive and intuitive user interface.